kaushalbhardwaj/candor/README.md

 # Candor
-Candor is an experimentation platform, empowering you to test, learn and deploy better products in the market
+Candor is an AB testing platform, empowering you to test, learn and deploy better products in the market.
+It enables your customers to have better experience while using your product.

 ## Setup
 Make sure you have the jcenter repo in your project level `build.gradle`